 Building ordinance coverage can be helpful as it pays the increased costs expected to meet the current building codes when replacing or repairing a rental home.
 It also pays for demolition and additional cost associated with complying with the established building codes for remodeling and renovation of the parts of your rental home damaged by a covered peril.

-If you are an owner of a rental property and you do not have landlord’s coverage, you need to discuss your options with a Texas-licensed Residential Property and/or Commercial insurance professional.
-As professionals, they help you interpret your needs regarding what coverage you could require.
+If you are an owner of a rental property and you do not have landlord’s coverage, you need to discuss your options with a Texas-licensed Residential Property and/or Commercial insurance agent_. _As professionals, they help you interpret your needs regarding what coverage you could require.
 Based on their experience, they can shop around for quotes and guide you in selecting a policy that best suits your needs.

-When shopping for landlord insurance, it is always done through a state-licensed insurance professional.
+When shopping for landlord insurance, look for a state-licensed insurance professional.
 An experienced property insurance agent understands the current landlord insurance market and value, and can match you with coverage that meets your insurance needs for the most affordable price and from the best insurance company for your niche.

 Important note: Captive insurance agents are usually not able to offer alternative insurance coverage options from other insurers, which are not offered by their employer organization.
 At the same time, not all captive insurers allow independent agents to represent their products.
 To get the best results, compare results from multiple sources.